ali-jifi/python-parser/README.md

 I know this is a simple project and not really worth making open source or public but hopefully someone finds this useful!

-> Note: Developed and documented by humans with the aid of AI-assisted systems; all code reviewed and tested by the author (a human).
+> Note: Developed and documented by humans with the aid of AI-powered systems; all code reviewed and tested by the author (a human).